Steele Debates 4 Challengers For GOP Chairmanship

 GONYEA: Like Steele, the others all nodded and quickly answered yes.
 There was a lot of talk about what it means to be a Republican.
 Each spoke of family values, shrinking the government, lower taxes, a strong military.
 At one point, the moderator asked what disqualifies someone from being a Republican.
 Here's Reince Priebus.

-Mr. REINCE PRIEBUS (Candidate for Chairman of Republican National Committee): If you're pro-abortion, pro-stimulus, pro-GM bailout, pro-AIG, well, you know, guess what?
+REINCE PRIEBUS: If you're pro-abortion, pro-stimulus, pro-GM bailout, pro-AIG, well, you know, guess what?
 You might not be a Republican.

 GONYEA: Michael Steele had a different view.